carpentries-incubator/cwl-novice-tutorial/_episodes/01-introduction.md

-However as the rise in popularity of workflows has been matched by a rise in the number of disparate workflow managers that are available, each with their own standards for describing the tools and workflows, reducing portability and interoperability of these workflows.
+However as the rise in popularity of workflows has been matched by a rise in the number of disparate workflow managers that are available, each with their own syntax or methods for describing the tools and workflows, reducing portability and interoperability of these workflows.
 The Common Workflow Language (CWL) standard has been developed to address these problems, and to serve the general computational workflow needs described above.